Endangered Red-cockaded woodpecker

-Red-cockaded woodpeckers play a critical role in the unique web of life in southeastern pine forests.
-They are primary cavity nesters and are responsible for the initial construction of cavities/homes for a host of other species in the pine forests who depend upon them.
+Red-cockaded woodpeckers play a critical role in the unique web of life in Southeastern pine forests.
+They are primary cavity nesters and are responsible for the initial construction of cavities/homes for a host of other species in the pine forests that depend upon them.

-Red-cockaded woodpeckers which are now endangered were once very common throughout the pine forests of the southeastern United States.
+Endangered red-cockaded woodpeckers were once very common throughout the pine forests of the Southeast.

-In 1997, the St. Johns River Water Management District funded a two-year study of the population at the preserve to obtain more information to ensure the survival of the species over the long-term.
+In 1997, the St. Johns River Water Management District funded a two-year study of the population at the preserve to obtain more information to ensure the long-term survival of the species.

 The study was designed to determine the population biology, evaluate habitat characteristics and provide management recommendations.

 During the study, nine active cluster sites were identified and monitored.
-However, at the end of the study it was determined that with aggressive management, the preserve had the potential to support 25 clusters on about 5,000 acres of available red-cockaded woodpeckers habitat.
+At the end of the study, it was determined that with aggressive management, the preserve had the potential to support 25 clusters on about 5,000 acres of available red-cockaded woodpecker habitat.

-In the next version of the Recovery Plan, the potential may only be 20 - 23 clusters.
-The red-cockaded woodpeckers population at the preserve is listed as a Central Support Population in the U.S. Fish and Wildlife Service Recovery Plan.
+In the next version of the recovery plan, the potential may be only 20 to 23 clusters.
+The red-cockaded woodpecker population at the preserve is listed as a central support population in the U.S. Fish and Wildlife Service Recovery Plan.

-State and federal lands are considered designated as central support populations if they have the capacity to harbor ten or more active clusters.
+State and federal lands are designated as central support populations if they have the capacity to harbor 10 or more active clusters.

-Since this initial two year study and in collaboration with other agencies, the following actions have been taken to ensure the survival of the red-cockaded woodpeckers population at St. Sebastian River Preserve State Park:
+Since this initial two-year study and in collaboration with other agencies, the following actions have been taken to ensure the survival of the red-cockaded woodpecker population at St. Sebastian River Preserve State Park:

 1. An aggressive management program utilizing prescribed fire was implemented.

-2. Critical red-cockaded woodpeckers habitat was targeted for restoration.
+2. Critical red-cockaded woodpecker habitat was targeted for restoration.